 - permanent brain damage

 Diagnosis of viral encephalitis

 Viral encephalitis is diagnosed using a number of tests including:

 Unlike bacteria, viruses are difficult to treat.
 Antiviral medications only work on a limited number of viruses.
-Treatment aims to reduce the severity of the symptoms and can include:
+Treatment aims to reduce the severity of the symptoms and may include:

-- Antiviral medication, given intravenously, if the virus is known to be drug-sensitive (such as the herpes simplex virus)
+- antiviral medication, given intravenously, if the virus is known to be susceptible to treatment with antiviral medication (such as the herpes simplex virus)

-- Intravenous administration of carbohydrate solutions to help reduce brain swelling
+- intravenous administration of medications to help reduce brain swelling

-- Drugs to reduce fever, such as paracetamol
+- medication to reduce fever, such as paracetamol

 Where to get help